-The Northern Lights are created by charged solar particles that are ejected from the sun in a solar wind.
+The Northern Lights are created by charged solar particles ejected from the sun in a solar wind.
 These solar winds race away from the sun at around one million miles per hour.
-When these particles reach the Earth's atmosphere, some are deflected away and others collide with oxygen and nitrogen atoms causing electrons in the atoms to move to a higher-energy state.
-As they reduce to a lower-energy state they emit energy in the form of light creating the beautiful aurora.
+When these particles reach the Earth's atmosphere, some are deflected away, and others collide with oxygen and nitrogen atoms, causing electrons in the atoms to move to a higher-energy state.
+As they reduce to a lower-energy state, they emit energy in the form of light, creating beautiful colours in the sky.

 What are the Auroral Ovals?

 The Auroral Ovals are two belts of light (the aurora borealis and the aurora australis) centered on the Earth's magnetic poles.
 These two rings around the top and bottom of the Earth stay in a fairly fixed position in space whilst the Earth rotates beneath them.
-To be able to see the aurora borealis also referred to as the Northern Lights you need to be beneath or within sight of the northern oval, which sits between a latitude of 60° to 70°.
+To see the aurora borealis, also referred to as the Northern Lights, you need to be beneath or within sight of the northern oval, which sits between a latitude of 60° to 70°.

 What are Sunspots?

-Just as earth has cycles which we call seasons, the sun's energy output also changes.
-We call this, the solar cycle.
-The sun goes through a natural solar cycle around every 11 years.
-The cycle is marked by the increase and decrease of sunspots.
-Sunspots are darker, cooler areas that appear on the surface of the sun caused by very strong magnetic fields coming from within the sun.
-During the years around a solar maximum, which is a time of greatest activity in the solar cycle, the number of sunspots increases.
+Just as Earth has cycles which we call seasons, the sun's energy output also changes.
+We call this the solar cycle.
+The sun goes through a natural solar cycle every 11 years.
+The increase and decrease of sunspots mark the cycle.
+Sunspots are darker, cooler areas on the sun's surface caused by powerful magnetic fields coming from within the sun.
+During the years around a solar maximum, which is the time of greatest activity in the solar cycle, sunspots increase.